Certifying our agricultural supply

 Converting our estates to agro-ecology

-We improve the resilience of our terroirs by deploying farming techniques based on agroecological agriculture, which focuses on soil health as the core of ecosystems.
+We improve the resilience of our terroirs by deploying farming techniques based on agroecological agriculture, which focuses on soil health and biodiversity as the core of ecosystems.
 Today, all our land owners are committed to this approach.
-Our challenge is now to deploy these techniques more widely and to involve all our farming and winegrowing partners in this transition.
+Our challenge is now to deploy these techniques more widely and to involve all our farming and winegrowing partners in this transition

 • 100% of our territories committed by 2030 to ethical systems such as plant cover, the contribution of organic materials, agroforestry, the reduction of ploughed land or a decrease in synthetic inputs.